If you have questions regarding this policy or our handling of your personal information, please email us at firstname.lastname@example.org.

 The requirements of data protection law

-we will not transfer your personal information outside the European Economic Area unless safeguards are in place to protect your personal information to the standards that apply within the EEA.
+- we will not transfer your personal information outside the European Economic Area to a country which does not offer the same level of protection as that offered by data protection laws which apply to us, such as the GDPR, unless safeguards are in place to protect your personal information to the standards that apply within the EEA.

 We are committed to protecting the security of your personal information.
 We use a variety of security technologies and procedures to help protect your personal information from unauthorised access, use, or disclosure.
 For example, we procure the storage of personal information you provide on cloud storage facilities, access to which is limited using password protection.